Ultraviolet (UV) Protection for Your Eyes

 All SunSync Light-Reactive Lenses block 100% of UV light, allowing you to take in the great outdoors while defending against its damaging effects.

-Did you know that one in three American adults experience symptoms of UV exposure?1 But how do you know if your eyes are feeling the effects of the sun?
+But how do you know if your eyes are feeling the effects of the sun?
 Here’s a look at some common effects of UV exposure on your eyes.

 Short-Term UV Effects